Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/6-system-design-example-HSDP.rst

         $ petalinux-package --force --boot --atf --u-boot

-   .. note:: The packaged Linux boot images are placed in the `<petaLinux-project>/images/Linux/` directory in the PetaLinux build root.
+   .. note:: The packaged Linux boot images are located in the ``<petaLinux-project>/images/Linux/`` directory in the PetaLinux build root.
 Make a note of this directory location as it will be used in the following steps.
 If you intend to use a different machine than the one that was used to build PetaLinux (for example, a Windows Based PC) to download the Linux boot images using SmartLynq+, the contents of this directory should be transferred to that machine before proceeding with this tutorial.

 ================================
 Setting Up the SmartLynq+ Module